LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ## Configure Email Header and Footer (Optional)

-**Prerequisities to setting up HTML header and footer** HTML Header And Footer Guidelines: Please see the table at the bottom of the article for a list of allowed HTML elements and attributes.
+**Prerequisities to setting up HTML header and footer**

+Please see the table at the bottom of the article for a list of allowed HTML elements and attributes.
 Every header and footer provided to Email Connect during the onboarding process is subjected to a security check.
 Deviating from this list could yield HTML that might be rejected by the Email Connect Setup.

 ### Step 7: Download example HTML header and footer
 Files: READ ME - How to create header and footer.pdf, EmailConnect_Header_Template.html, EmailConnect_Footer_Template.html.